Yara-Matter/Help-page-for-electronic-website/README.md

 # Help Center - MyShop

-This is a simple Help Center page for the MyShop website.
+This is a simple Help Center page for Shop(JYMSH) website.

 ## Features